SmartyzeDetect/apiserver-doc/demo/README.md

     - opencv-python
     - numpy
     - matplotlib
-  - You need to run the scripts on a machine with a GUI for certain scripts which need configuration of detection settings.
+  - You need to run the scripts on a machine with a GUI for viewing detection results and also for certain scripts that need input.

 ## Activation